 CFSF has three convictions that drive our relationship with you:

 – As you know it is a real chore getting licensed.
 Good Job!
 Now it is important for you to bring normalcy to the children in your care.
 In other words, functioning as your family would normally function.
 Making foster children feel they are part of a family that “works”.
-You may have special responsibilities with the children you are caring for, but please be sure you stay plugged into the community you had prior to becoming a foster parent.
+Be sure you stay plugged into the community you had prior to becoming a foster parent.
 If you are involved in 4-H, stay involved.
 If you are involved with your church, stay involved.
 If your extended family is a big part of your life, don’t change it.
 Foster children don’t need to become a new focus, they need to be invited into your family.

 – With this said, we want you to solve problems within the family when at all possible.
 We believe this approach is best for you and the children in your care.
 It does not mean you should avoid calling for help when, in fact, we welcome your calls.
-Our hope is that when you call we will help problem solve with natural solutions rather than running out to become part of the process.
-It all goes back to our belief that foster parents and families hold the key to saving children.
+Our hope is that when you call, we will help problem solve with natural solutions rather than running out to become part of the process.
+If behaviors need extra attention, we may look to bring in a consultant to help address issues at an early stage.
+We ultimately believe foster parents and families hold the key to saving children.
 If we can help you work through issues within the family, children will find healing and your home life will remain family focused.

 Mark Fullington